 Step 3: Create Cross-Support Section

 Secure either end of the 36” pipe to the center tee between the two 8” pipes.
-(This is the middle cross-support section between the two pairs of legs at either end of the table.)
+(This is the middle cross-support section between the two pairs of legs at either end of the island.)

 Step 4: Attach 10” Pipe